remarkablemark/remarkablemark.github.io/_posts/2018/2018-08-14-package-json-version.md

 }
 ```

-To access an npm environment variable outside the scope of a run-script, parse the variable with bash:
+Access an npm environment variable outside the scope of a run-script, parse the variable with bash:

 ```sh
 npm run env | grep npm_package_version | cut -d '=' -f 2